Create an issuer¶

 Two GET request parameters are required to point to your template:

-: the issuer context (as resulting from the issuer’sfetch_context
+issuer: the target issuer pathcontext: the issuer context (as resulting from the issuer’sfetch_contextmethod)

 A complete debug template URL example may look like: